gfinfra/gfinfra.github.io/careers/QSE_Ops.md

 ### Job Description

 We want someone who excels in precision, analysis, and communication — a literate, numerate, and articulate individual to lead Greenflash's Qualified Scheduling Entity (QSE) desk in ERCOT.
-The desk will support GW-scale operations across Greenflash's operating portfolio and manage day-to-day
+The desk will support GW-scale operations across Greenflash's operating portfolio, manage day-to-day market interactions, and spearhead initiatives to respond to changing market conditions.

 ### Ideal Candidate Profile